 Psychological related symptoms

 Top athletes must spend a tremendous amount of time training to be able to compete successfully.
-Their huge volume of work leaves them near to exhaustion and before a major competition, they have to find the best way to reduce fatigue while retaining fitness.
+Their huge volume of work leaves them near to exhaustion, and before a major competition, they have to find the best way to reduce fatigue while retaining fitness.

 Art Lieberman's and Bob Cooper's tapering programs did not use subjects or perform experiments related to tapering.
-Lieberman's mileage strategies allow the runner to continue to run but with less intensity and less time on their legs in order to return to full strength.
+Lieberman's mileage strategies allow the runner to continue to run but with less intensity and less time on their legs to return to full strength.
 The article was helpful with advice on sleeping.
-Many times, before a big race sleep can be difficult with thoughts and nervousness entering the mind.
+Many times, before a big race sleep, can be difficult with thoughts and nervousness entering the mind.
 The most important night for sleep is the night before a marathon.
 If you don't get a restful night's sleep after a competition, that's fine as long as you sleep well the night before a competition (Liberman 2008).

 Bob Cooper did not use subjects or perform any experiments.
-Cooper produced a critical point stating that runners cannot lose their aerobic capacity within three weeks of the taper period, proving that a runner can safely back off their running and actually perform better in a race.
+Cooper produced a critical point stating that runners cannot lose their aerobic capacity within three weeks of the taper period, proving that a runner can safely back off their running and perform better in a race.
 A review of 50 studies on tapering published in the Journal Medicine & Science in Sports & Exercise shows that levels of muscle glycogen, enzymes, antioxidants, and hormones--all depleted by high mileage--return to optimal ranges during a taper.
 The muscle damage that occurs during sustained training is also repaired (Cooper 2008).
 The term tapering is defined as reducing training so the body can rebuild to peak strength (Pfitzinger 2008).
-Tapering allows your muscles to repair the micro-damage in muscles, reenergize metabolic systems by promoting storage of glycogen, assist in the processes related to overcoming chronic dehydration during hard training, and tapering may provide time for tendonitis in lower body joints to heal (Pfitzinger 2008).
+Tapering allows your muscles to repair the micro-damage in muscles, reenergize metabolic systems by promoting the storage of glycogen, assist in the processes related to overcoming chronic dehydration during hard training, and tapering may provide time for tendonitis in lower body joints to heal (Pfitzinger 2008).